19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Zone Based Maps.md

 ## Zone Based Map Procedure

 1. Grab a reference image that roughly represents the environment of your map.
-2. If the environment is large than a 30 foot cube, break it up into zones that are roughly 30 foot cubes in size.
+2. If the environment is larger than a 30 foot cube, break it up into zones that are roughly 30 foot cubes in size.
 	1. Label each of these zones with a memorable name.
 	2. Denote which zones are adjacent to each other in a clear way.